 - cultivate collaborative patient care skills through integrated inter-professional education (IPE); and

 - develop the skills needed to be effective lifelong learners.

 Full-Time/Part-Time Status: The curriculum is designed to be completed in approximately 26 months.
 Students begin in early June of the first year and complete their studies 26 months later at the end of the 12-week summer session, around July 30, to receive an August diploma.

 Interdisciplinary Study: The Physician Assistant program is part of inter-professional education at the Lewis Katz School of Medicine.
 Inter-professional education is a collaborative exercise that involves students from the School of Medicine as well as from Temple University’s College of Public Health, Maurice H. Kornberg School of Dentistry, School of Pharmacy, and School of Podiatric Medicine.

-Ranking: In 2020, U.S. News & World Report ranked Temple University's School of Medicine number 66 in Research and among the Best Medical Schools.
+Ranking: In 2023, U.S. News & World Report ranked the Lewis Katz School of Medicine at Temple University number 68 in Research and among the Best Medical Schools.